trojs/logger/README.md

 # logger
-Generic logger with intergrations for GCP, Sentry, New Relic, ...
+Generic logger with intergrations for GCP, Sentry, ...

 ```javascript
 import makeLogger from '@hckrnews/logger';